Penalty For Being Uninsured

 Those households whose annual income is below 100% of the Federal Poverty Level will not be subject to the penalty but would be eligible for Medicaid under most conditions.

-In December 2013, the Department of Health & Human Services announced that penalty for lacking creditable insurance would be waived for those people who had their health insurance cancelled and have difficulty paying for a metal plan.
-These individuals are also eligible to enroll in Catastrophic Coverage health plans.
-Normally Catastrophic Coverage health plans are limited to people under the age of 30.
+In December 2013, the Department of Health & Human Services announced that the penalty for lacking creditable insurance would be waived for those people who had their health insurance cancelled and have difficulty paying for a metal plan.
+These individuals are also eligible to enroll in Catastrophic health plans.
+Normally Catastrophic health plans are limited to people under the age of 30.
 Refer to our Who Avoids the Penalty? section for additional information.